How2CodeGood/cs4XX-EvolutionaryComputation/site/student-lectures/Evolutionary_Art/evolutionary_art.rst

     #.
 Manipulating and producing new art based on an existing initial input (Genetic Art, Ishihara Plate Generator)
     #.
 Continually changing and evolving that respond to feedback (Random Art)

-It is important to separate Evolutionary Art for Biological Art, which uses organic living material as opposed to, paint, metal, wood and computer code.
+It is important to separate Evolutionary Art from Biological Art, which uses organic living material as opposed to, paint, metal, wood, and computer code.

 Variations From other GAs (Genetic Algorithms)
 =========================